ardkastrati/eeg-foundation/README.md

 ### PyTorch Profiler & Tensorboard

-I have implemented the profiling of the code in the `training_callbacks.py` file.
-As the name suggests, the profiler is handled through custom callback code.
+I have implemented the profiling of the code in the `src/utils/training_callbacks.py` file.
+As the name suggests, the profiling is handled through custom callback code.

 - If you want to turn the profiler off, you need to `return False` in the `ProfilerCallback.profileTest` method.
 - If you want to turn the profiler on, you can customize the situations in which the same method gives `return True`.